|

 gameplay: 5

-for TIME CRUISE on eBay here!
+Find Time Cruise on eBay here!

-60 TRICKY KICK (IGS, 1991)
+60 TRICKY KICK (Igs, 1991)

 Tricky Kick is the type of puzzle video game that can drive you nuts (like a